-If you are ever visited or contacted by OSHA, or any government agency, contact the UPM and the Production Safety Representative immediately.
+If you are ever visited or contacted by OSHA, or any government agency, contact the Line Producer and the Production Safety Representative immediately.
 Also contact the Production Executive and Production Attorney.

-- 1. Immediately notify the UPM.
-If not available contact the 1st AD and the Production Safety Representative. - 2.
-Reguest the official's credentials and determine their validity. - 3.
+- 1. Immediately notify the Line Producer. - 2.
+Request the official's credentials and determine their validity.
+If unavailable, Stage Manager/1st AD should remain with the inspector for the duration of the visit. - 3.
 Tell the inspector it is company policy to have the Production Safety Representative present for any inspection.
 Ask them politely to wait and call the Production Safety Representative immediately. - 4.
 Determine the nature of the visit.
 Be courteous, quiet, and cautious. - 5.
 If the inspector refuses to wait, accompany the official directly to the site in question.
 Go straight to the site and try not to let the official wander into other areas. - 6.
 Do not sign anything or provide written documentation.
 Ask that their request for documentation be placed in writing so it may be responded to in writing. - 7.
 Ask for explanations of the problem and welcome any suggestions for corrective action.
 If possible, make corrections immediately. - 8.
 If the inspector/investigator wants to take photographs, they may.
 You should however take your own pictures of any area that they photograph. - 9.
 Answer questions directly; however, do not volunteer information. - 10.
 Make detailed notes immediately after the official has departed.
 Copies are to be sent to the Production Attorney and to the Production Safety Representative. - 11.
 Refer to "OSHA Inspection Guidelines" and "Regulatory Agency Inspection Guidelines" in the Production SafetyManual for more information.